 The purchase of a home is probably the largest single investment you will ever make.
 You should know exactly what to expect – both indoors and out – in terms of repair and maintenance and their costs.
 A fresh coat of paint could be hiding serious structural problems.
-Water marks in the basement may indicate a chronic seepage problem or may be simply the result of a single incident.
-The home inspector interprets these and other clues, then presents his professional opinion as to the condition of the property before you buy, so you can avoid unpleasant surprises afterwards.
+Watermarks in the basement may indicate a chronic seepage problem or maybe simply the result of a single incident.
+The home inspector interprets these and other clues, then presents his professional opinion as to the condition of the property before you buy, so you can avoid unpleasant surprises afterward.

 Of course, a home inspection will also point out the positive aspects of a home, as well as the type of maintenance that will be necessary to keep it in good shape.
 After the inspection, you will have a much clearer understanding of what it is you are about to purchase, and you will be able to make your decision confidently.